Infancy gospels: Gospel of Pseudo-Matthew

 The Gospel of Pseudo-Matthew is a part of the New Testament apocrypha, and was an important source for establishing details of the life of Mary, especially before the Late Middle Ages.
 According to the research of J. Gijsel / R. Beyers (1997) the archetype of the Gospel of Pseudo-Matthew Recensio-α dates to 800 AD and the composition dates to the first half of the seventh century, maybe to around 600 and 625 AD.
 Gijsel furthermore points out that Joachim's representation in Pseudo-Matthew is meant to evoke the model figure of a Merovingian nobleman, this one, according to Gijsel, being Dagobert I during his reign (629–639).
 According to Berthold, the composition date of the Gospel of Pseudo-Matthew was circa 650 AD at the earliest, due to the fact that it "shows literary dependence on Vita Agnetis of Pseudo-Ambrose", which itself was used in De Virginitate in 690 AD.
 According to G. Schneider, the Gospel of Pseudo-Matthew was composed in the 8th or 9th century during the Carolingian dynasty.
 Pseudo-Matthew shares many similarities with, and likely used as sources, the apocryphal Gospel of James and Infancy Gospel of Thomas.

-Syriac Infancy Gospel
+Arabic Infancy Gospel

-The Syriac Infancy Gospel, also known as the Arabic Infancy Gospel, is another New Testament apocryphal writing concerning the infancy of Jesus.
+The Arabic Infancy Gospel, also known as the Syriac Infancy Gospel, is a New Testament apocryphal writing concerning the infancy of Jesus.
 It may have been compiled as early as the sixth century, and was partly based on the Infancy Gospel of Thomas, and Protevangelium of James.
 There are only two surviving manuscripts dating from 1299 AD and the 15th/16th century in Arabic.